MaazHussaini99/maazhussaini99/README.md

 ## Education

-- Diploma in Civil Engineering
+- Diploma in Civil Engineering :construction_worker:
 - B.S. in Computer Science

 ## Interests

-When I'm not coding, I love exploring the great outdoors, :runner: enjoy cricket or reading about new tech.
+When I'm not coding, I love exploring the :earth_americas: great outdoors, :runner: enjoy cricket or reading about new tech.

 ## Contact